airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 - `aws_secret_access_key` (String) In order to access private Buckets stored on AWS S3, this connector requires credentials with the proper permissions.
 If accessing publicly available data, this field is not necessary.
 - `bucket` (String) Name of the S3 bucket where the file(s) exist.
 - `dataset` (String) Deprecated and will be removed soon.
 Please do not use this field anymore and use streams.name instead.
 The name of the stream you would like this source to output.
 Can contain letters, numbers, or underscores.
-- `endpoint` (String) Endpoint to an S3 compatible service.
+- `endpoint` (String) Default: ""
+Endpoint to an S3 compatible service.
 Leave empty to use AWS.
 - `format` (Attributes) Deprecated and will be removed soon.
 Please do not use this field anymore and use streams.format instead.
 The format of the files you'd like to replicate (see [below for nested schema](#nestedatt--configuration--format))
 - `path_pattern` (String) Deprecated and will be removed soon.
 Please do not use this field anymore and use streams.globs instead.
 A regular expression which tells the connector which files to replicate.
 All files which match this pattern will be replicated.
 Use | to separate multiple patterns.
 See <a href="https://facelessuser.github.io/wcmatch/glob/" target="_blank">this page</a> to understand pattern syntax (GLOBSTAR and SPLIT flags are enabled).
 Use pattern <strong>**</strong> to pick up all files.
 - `provider` (Attributes) Deprecated and will be removed soon.
 Please do not use this field anymore and use bucket, aws_access_key_id, aws_secret_access_key and endpoint instead.
 Use this to load files from S3 or S3-compatible services (see [below for nested schema](#nestedatt--configuration--provider))
-- `schema` (String) Deprecated and will be removed soon.
+- `schema` (String) Default: "{}"
+Deprecated and will be removed soon.
 Please do not use this field anymore and use streams.input_schema instead.
 Optionally provide a schema to enforce, as a valid JSON string.
 Ensure this is a mapping of <strong>{ "column" : "type" }</strong>, where types are valid <a href="https://json-schema.org/understanding-json-schema/reference/type.html" target="_blank">JSON Schema datatypes</a>.
 Leave as {} to auto-infer the schema.
-- `source_type` (String) must be one of ["s3"]
 - `start_date` (String) UTC date and time in the format 2017-01-25T00:00:00.000000Z.
 Any file modified before this date will not be replicated.
 - `streams` (Attributes List) Each instance of this configuration defines a <a href="https://docs.airbyte.com/cloud/core-concepts#stream">stream</a>.
 Use this to define which files belong in the stream, their format, and how they should be parsed and validated.
 When sending data to warehouse destination such as Snowflake or BigQuery, each stream is a separate table. (see [below for nested schema](#nestedatt--configuration--streams))